learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 $ # !/are/ is shortcut for $_ !~ m/are/
 $ perl -ne 'print if !/are/' poem.txt
 Sugar is sweet,

+$ # same as: awk '/are/ && !/so/' poem.txt
+$ perl -ne 'print if /are/ && !/so/' poem.txt
+Roses are red,
+Violets are blue,
 ```

 * using different delimiter